PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Introduction

-In this paper, we present a processor-authentication protocol, called {\system}, to assure both the \emph{authenticity of APs} and the \emph{confidentiality of inter-processor communications} in the secure boot process of multiprocessor systems. {\system} is capable of detecting multiple adversarial behaviors including AP replacements, man-in-the-middle attacks, and tampering with certificates.
+In this paper, we present a processor-authentication protocol, called {\system}, to assure both the \emph{authenticity of APs} and the \emph{confidentiality of inter-processor communications} in the early stage of secure boot process for multiprocessor systems. {\system} is capable of detecting multiple adversarial behaviors including AP replacements and man-in-the-middle attacks.
+The boot process is aborted if any of the adversarial behavior is detected to prevent the attacker from taking control of the system.
 The security and functional correctness of {\system} is verified based on deductive reasoning techniques: The formalization of {\system} and its fully mechanized security proofs (in terms of the AP authenticity, certificate integrity, etc.) are conducted in the (interactive) theorem prover Isabelle/HOL~\cite{nipkow2002isabelle}.
 This fine-grained formalization of {\system} in Isabelle/HOL succinctly captures its key components, the system behaviors, and a full range of adversarial capabilities against the protocol.
 To the best of our knowledge, \emph{{\system} is the first formally verified processor-authentication protocol for secure boot in multiprocessor systems}.
 We further implement in C an instance of {\system} called {\csystem}.
 Experiments simulated via ARM Fixed Virtual Platforms (FVP) suggest that {\csystem} can effectively identify multiple boot-process attacks -- by either manipulating the APs or tricking the AP-authentication mechanism -- with a considerably minor overhead and thus essentially improve the security of multiprocessor systems.
+We have open-sourced our code, available at https://zenodo.org/records/14513558.